 For another reference point, the acceleration toward the galactic center is about 8 femtometers per second per second, 24 million times weaker than toward Jupiter.
 At that rate, you would only fall 4 meters in your first year, and only 30km in your entire lifetime.
 But it manages to swing the entire solar system around in a circle every 220 million years.
 So you can't say it isn't strong.
 You would just have to be very patient to notice it.

 Unchecked attraction, more often referred to as "falling", can quickly get quite out of control.
 If you were to fall at the familiar, Earthly rate for just a minute (ignoring friction), you would have gone over 10 miles and would be going 1300 mph.
 Fortunately, there is a stable way to relate to gravity: by orbiting.
 This arrangement lets you continuously fall, but with a nice, smooth mix of angular momentums that prevent you from picking up too much speed.

 And speaking of falling in circles, we are already doing that, and at impressive speeds.
-The rotation of the earth causes us to move a little over 1000 mph.
+The rotation of the earth causes us to move a little over 1000 mph (at the equator).
 But the Earth is orbiting around the Sun much faster than that: at about 67,000 mph.
 And our solar system's orbit around the galactic center is even faster: over 500,000 mph.
 And our whole galaxy is moving even faster than that: somewhere in the neighborhood of 900,000 mph, depending on what you measure against.